chocksaway/chocksaway/README.md

 - 🔭 My current side-project is developing an Art website for my father.
 Intuitive, which will "generate" a static site.
 With full infrastructure automation.
 - 🌱 I’m currently learning The Go Programming Language.
-- 🌱 Love Lucene, and RabbitMQ.
+- 🌱 (Continue to respect) Lucene, and RabbitMQ.
 - 💬 Ask me about **C**ycling, **Hector** the camper, **P**hotography, *and stuff which just works*.
 - 📫 milesd@chocksaway.com